Eisenstein cocycles in motivic cohomology: Cocycles for modular curves

 where the first map comes from Shapiro's lemma as in Lemma \ref{Shapiro}, and the cokernel of the last map injects into $H^2(\bGamma_0(N),A)$, for $A = \ker(\mc{O}^{\bigoplus J} \to M)$.
 We claim that $H^2(\bGamma_0(N),A)$ is zero, so that the composition in \eqref{mc_ren} is surjective.
-Since this composition is compatible with the action of Hecke and diamond operators as in Lemma \ref{Shapiro} (by the discussion of \S \ref{eichshim}), we will then have the lemma.
+Since this composition is compatible with the action of Hecke and diamond operators as in Lemma \ref{Shapiro}, we will then have the lemma.

 To see the claim, note that the restriction map

 is injective since the index $h = [\bGamma_0(N):\Gamma_0(N) \cap \Gamma(4)]$ is invertible in $R$, and the composition of restriction and corestriction is multiplication by $h$.
 The target of restriction is a second cohomology group of an open $2$-manifold, hence trivial. \end{proof}